redmedical/hvstr/readme.md

-# HVSTR
+# hvstr

-HVSTR is an open source page object generator for [protractor](http://protractortest.org/).
-With HVSTR, you'll never have to write annoying page objects again.
-Just place some `e2e` attributes in your project, tell HVSTR how to reach your page and it will generate the page objects for you.
+hvstr is an open source page object generator for [protractor](http://protractortest.org/).
+With hvstr, you'll never have to write annoying page objects again.
+Just place some `e2e` attributes in your project, tell hvstr how to reach your page and it will generate the page objects for you.

 ## Quick Start